CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 Encapsulation is a central design principle of OOP.
 It means that the internal structure and the implementation of a class should be hidden from the world.
 This can be done by restricting the access to these parts.
 Every Object Oriented language provides access modifiers to set the visibility of classes and its members (fields, constructors, and methods) separately.
 This is called data hiding.

 #### Can a static method use non-static members?
+The static modifier is used for creating static class methods and variables.
+The keyword static lets a method run without any instance of the class.
+A static method belongs to the class, so there’s no need to create an instance of the class to access it.

+**Characteristics of Static methods:** <br>
+- A static method is called using the class (className.methodName) as opposed to to an instance reference (new instanceOfClass = class; instanceOfClass.methodName.)
+- Static methods can’t use non-static instance variables: a static method can’t refer to any instance variables of the class.
+The static method doesn’t know which instance’s variable value to use.
+- Static methods can’t call non-static methods: non-static methods usually use instance variable state to affect their behaviour.
+Static methods can’t see instance variable state, so if you try to call a non-static method from a static method the compiler will complain regardless if the non-static method uses an instance variable or not.

 #### What is the difference between hiding a static method and overriding an instance method?
 #### Define the following terms: Instantiation, Attribute, Method
 **Instantiating a Class:** The phrase "instantiating a class" means the same thing as "creating an object."
 When you create an object, you are creating an "instance" of a class, therefore "instantiating" a class.
 The new operator instantiates a class by allocating memory for a new object and returning a reference to that memory.
 The new operator also invokes the object constructor.